-The goals above include three projects for Rapid Rehousing rental assistance and housing services: (1) Janus Youth's The Nest TBRA, (2) Share's Affordable Housing and Stability program, and (3) Thrive to Survive Rental Assistance.
+The goals above include two projects for Rapid Rehousing rental assistance and housing services: (1) Janus Youth's The Nest TBRA and (2) Share's Affordable Housing and Stability program.
 The Nest TBRA program consists of long-term rental assistance with intensive case management focused on life skills and connection to mental health for 30 households.
-The Affordable Housing and Stability program provides case management and rent/utility assistance for 22 households who are experiencing homelessness and Thrive to Survive will help 15 households exiting homelessness through case management and rental assistance.
-Lastly, approximately 18 households will be assisted through the city's Homeowner Rehabilitation program.
+The Affordable Housing and Stability program provides case management and rent/utility assistance for 22 households who are experiencing homelessness.
+Thrive to Survive will use HOME ARP funds to help 15 households exiting homelessness through case management and rental assistance, but was not counted in the tables above.
+Lastly, approximately 18 households will be assisted through the City's Homeowner Rehabilitation program, 10 homes will be rehabbed using CDBG funding, while 8 homes will be rehabbed using HOME funding.